iainctduncan/learn-scheme-for-max/part_1.rst

   s4m> 3

-  ;; this means we could nest the lambda form in order to call it ;; but this is not very readable, so not usually done ((lambda (x) (+ 1 x)) 3) s4m> 4
+  ;; this means we could nest the lambda form in order to call it ;; but this is not very readable, so less commonly done ((lambda (x) (+ 1 x)) 3) s4m> 4